Serving Chicago

 Chicago Police Department

-As a Patrolman, Pete is responsible for safeguarding the city's Little Village and North Lawndale communities.
-As a Field Training Officer, he teaches junior officers in Chicago's "most violent" police beat.
 He was named the Most Outstanding Recruit at the Chicago Police Academy.
-His work has been recognized for addressing crime surrounding vacant housing.
-He has also served as a spokesperson for Chicago's largest community-policing program involving youth and sports.
-Moreover, Pete is a member of the city's Crisis Intervention Team, helping citizens who experience mental health emergencies.
+His work has been recognized for decreasing crime in, and around, vacant housing.
+At the same time, Pete served as a liaison to Chicago's largest community-policing program involving youth and sports, while contributing to the city's Crisis Intervention Team, which helps citizens who experience mental health emergencies.

 Illinois Army National Guard

 After being named the Best Soldier at Basic Combat Training, Pete was assigned as a paratrooper at Fort Bragg, North Carolina.
 While working in the Army's Chaplain Corps, he was awarded the Military Outstanding Volunteer Service Medal.
 After transitioning to the Army Reserve, Pete served as a Non-Commissioned Officer in the 308th Civil Affairs Brigade.
-Today, Pete is a Platoon Leader in the 178th Infantry Regiment.
+As a member of the Illinois Army National Guard, he completed Officer Candidate School and the Infantry Basic Officer Leader Course.

 AmeriCorps